Activities

 MEMBERS' LUNCHEON

-On the third Tuesday of each month, our in-house chef prepares both traditional and contemporary cuisine for a lunch which is available to both members and their guests.
+On the last Thursday of each month, our in-house chef prepares both traditional and contemporary cuisine for a lunch which is available to both members and their guests.

-Refreshments are available and a raffle provides opportunities for participants to win big.
+Refreshments are available and lucky door prizes provide opportunities for participants to win big.

 Each month a different guest speaker also presents information relevant to issues which members may be encountering in their daily lives.